settinghead/resource-detector/README.md

-url_identifier
+URL Analyzer
 ==============

-Retrieve unique identifier information from common websites.
+Retrieve unique identifier information from common websites, such as YouTube, Blogspot, etc.